-In the capital, there is a major NATO effort to try to provide some stability, with British forces playing a leading role.
+In the capital, there has been a major NATO effort to try to provide some stability, involving British forces in a leading role.

 About 750 UK troops are deployed to Afghanistan as part of Operation Toral – Britain's contribution to the NATO Resolute Support mission.

-Troops have three main non-combat roles – the first is as 'Guardian Angels', which sees soldiers provide security and protection to NATO advisors and government officials.
+Troops have had three main non-combat roles – the first as 'Guardian Angels', which has seen soldiers provide security and protection to NATO advisors and government officials.

-British forces are tasked with transporting and accompanying government officials across the capital and beyond.
+British forces have been tasked with transporting and accompanying government officials across the capital and beyond.

-Soldiers drive dignitaries around in the Foxhound armoured vehicle, amid the threat of suicide bombers and improvised explosive devices (IEDs).
+Soldiers have driven dignitaries around in the Foxhound armoured vehicle, amid the threat of suicide bombers and improvised explosive devices (IEDs).

 Aircraft from the Royal Air Force have also been used to transport officials.

-The Taliban, Al-Qaeda and so-called Islamic State (IS) are just some of the threats which face British personnel and NATO allies in Kabul.
+The Taliban, Al-Qaeda and so-called Islamic State (IS) are just some of the threats which have faced British personnel and NATO allies in Kabul.